zaknick/AI-Evaluation-Workflow/README.md

 Every evaluation uses the standard scoring methodology defined in the **AI-Evaluation-Rubrics** repository.

-Core evaluation categories include:

-- Accuracy
-- Reasoning
-- Instruction Following
-- Completeness
-- Evidence Quality
-- Clarity
-- Safety

 ---

 ### 6. Apply Specialized Rubrics

-Depending on the evaluation, additional rubrics may be applied.
+Depending on the evaluation, one or more specialized rubrics may also be applied.

-Examples:

-- Hallucination Rubric
-- Reasoning Rubric
-- Translation Rubric
-- Pairwise Comparison Rubric
-- Search Quality Rubric
-- Safety Rubric

 ---